-Alterations have taken place including an extension to the rear and conservatories added to the front and rear.
-Our valuation assumes that all necessary Local Authority certification has been obtained.
+Alterations have taken place, including the conversion of the former house into separate flatted dwellings, some layout alterations to doorways and the installation of en-suite shower rooms.
+Our valuation assumes that all necessary Local Authority certification has been obtained although some of these alterations are historic.